drone/drone-plugin-index/content/christophschlosser/drone-ftps/index.md

 ```

 The default configuration is SSL encryption and strong SSL validation (FTPS).
-Some FTP server have SSL encryption, but may be misconfigured and the transfer will fails due the certificat validation..
+Some FTP server have SSL encryption, but may be misconfigured and transfer will fail due to the certificate validation.
-In this case the validation may be suppressed:
+In this case the validation may be skipped:

 ```diff
 pipeline: